Entries in red (10)

 Giacomo Casanova (b.
 April 2, 1725) is an Aries archtype, the priapic libertine, irrepresible autobiographer, soldier, charlatan and adventurer, who once robbed a grave as a practical joke.
 Among his escapades his literal escape from the Venetian prison stands out as a dramatization of the Aries birth experience.
-He also sold the secret formula of the red dye of British military cloth.
+He also stole and sold the secret formula of the red dye of British military cloth.
 Aries actors have often been cast as Casanova: David Tennant, Heath Ledger, Richard Chamberlain, while the not-Aries Donald Sutherland was distinctively miscast in Fellini's Casanova.
 Two other Aries natives are highpoints in the history of promiscuity: the Italian pornographer Pietro Aretino, (notably rendered in Titian red) and the English poet-rake Lord Rochester.
 Closer to home, Aries actors Marlon Brando and Warren Beatty have famously notched bedposts.

 Kelly LeBrock, born March 24, 1960, never repeated the splash she made with her first film, The Woman in Red in 1984.
 See more of her.
 She seems to continue to have a good time.
 She married Aries Steven Seagal.

 James Ensor, the Belgian fantast, was born on April 13, 1860.
 His canvases are always marked by the well-placed reds.
 Favorite themes are red-cloaked skeletons, red lips, red caps, red fire.